 \subsection{Validation-based Integration}

-A more robust way to leverage the strengths of both worlds is to incorporate performance validation.
-For example, to fully exploit the potential across multiple LLM invocations, one can materialize the recommended configurations---from both DTA and multiple LLM invocations---execute the corresponding queries, and select the configuration with the best execution time.
+Another approach is to incorporate performance validation.
+One can materialize the recommended configurations (from both DTA and multiple LLM invocations), execute the corresponding queries, and select the configuration with the best execution time.

 Figure~\ref{fig:time-breakdown} shows the end-to-end time breakdown of this approach across all multi-query workloads.
 Specifically, ``DTA Tune'' and ``LLM Tune'' report the tuning time of DTA and the total time of the five GPT-5 invocations, respectively. ``Index Creation'' and ``Query Execution'' represent the combined index-building and workload-execution time for the configurations recommended by DTA and by the five LLM runs.
 Different configurations may contain overlapping indexes, and we build each distinct index only once.
 We first evaluate the recommendation by DTA, followed by the five LLM-generated configurations, using the minimum observed execution time as the timeout for subsequent validations.